saroj2053/saroj2053/README.md

 - 🌱 I’m currently doing my Master's in Web Engineering at Technical University of Chemnitz, Germany.

-- :telescope: I have worked as a Software Engineer and contributed to frontend and backend for building web applications.
+- :telescope: I am a passionate Software Engineer with hands-on experience in building full-stack web applications, contributing to both frontend and backend systems.

-- :seedling: Exploring more aspects of programming.
+- :seedling: Seeking opportunities to explore unreached aspects of programming.

 ### :hammer_and_wrench: Languages and Tools :